pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Creating the package files
 --------------------------

-You will now create a handful of files to package up this library and prepare it for distribution.
+You will now create a handful of files to package up this project and prepare it for distribution.
 Create the new files listed below - you will add content to them in the following steps.